2008 San Diego Chargers season: Week 10: vs. Kansas City Chiefs

-With the win, the 'Bolts improved to 4–5.

 Week 11: at Pittsburgh Steelers

 Coming off their divisional home win over the Chiefs, the Chargers flew to Heinz Field for a Week 11 duel with the Pittsburgh Steelers.
 In the first quarter, the 'Bolts struck first as RB LaDainian Tomlinson got a 3-yard TD run.
 In the second quarter, the Steelers slowly responded as LB James Harrison forced a fumble from QB Philip Rivers in his own endzone, which was picked up by OT Marcus McNeill, who got tackled by Harrison in the endzone for a safety.
 Pittsburgh would end the half as kicker Jeff Reed got a 21-yard field goal.

 In the third quarter, the Steelers took the lead as Reed made a 22-yard field goal.
 In the fourth quarter, San Diego regained the lead as kicker Nate Kaeding made a 22-yard field goal.
 However, Pittsburgh got the lead as Reed nailed a 32-yard field goal.

-With the loss, the Chargers fell to 4–6.

-This marked the first of two times in NFL history that an NFL game ended with a final score of 11–10.

-The second came in 2022, with the Broncos defeating the 49ers on Sunday Night Football.

 Week 12: vs. Indianapolis Colts

 Hoping to rebound from their road loss to the Steelers, the Chargers went home for a Week 12 Sunday Night game with the Indianapolis Colts.
 In the first quarter, San Diego trailed early as Colts kicker Adam Vinatieri made a 23-yard field goal.
 In the second quarter, the 'Bolts took the lead as kicker Nate Kaeding got a 35-yard field goal, while QB Philip Rivers completed a 39-yard TD pass to WR Vincent Jackson.
 Indianapolis would tie the game with QB Peyton Manning completing a 13-yard TD pass to WR Anthony Gonzalez.

 In the third quarter, the Colts took the lead with Manning's 1-yard TD pass to RB Dominic Rhodes.
 In the fourth quarter, Indianapolis increased their lead as Vinatieri got a 38-yard field goal.
 San Diego would rally to tie the game as Rivers completed a 1-yard TD pass to rookie FB Jacob Hester, while Kaeding made a 47-yard field goal.
 However, the Colts came out on top as Vinatieri nailed the game-winning 51-yard field goal.

-With the loss, the Chargers fell to 4–7.
-This marked the 5th game the Chargers lost in the last 24 seconds.